inesjpedro/code-test-data-science/README.md

 * Is there anything in particular in the customer device or IP address that distinguishes his behavior?
-By taking a quick scan at these features, we did not encounter a particular feature allow us to clearly separate a fraudulent from a non-fraudulent user.
+By taking a quick scan at these features, we did not encounter a particular feature that allowed us to clearly separate a fraudulent from a non-fraudulent user.

 In case we have obtained different answers, new features might